george-hawkins/vscode-esp-idf-esp-now/README.md

 **TODO:** what on earth does the warning `wifi:Haven't to connect to a suitable AP now!` mean?

+**Answer:** who knows what this "unusual" piece of English is trying to communicate but it's output as a result of calling `espnow_init` - `espnow_init` wants to check it the device was connected to an AP prior to `espnow_init` being called, so it calls `esp_wifi_sta_get_ap_info` to see if it returns `ESP_OK` (which would indicate that the device is connected to an AP).
+Unfortunately, in the case where the device is not connected to an AP, the `esp_wifi_sta_get_ap_info` not only returns `ESP_ERR_WIFI_NOT_CONNECT` but also always prints this warning.
+The ESP-IDF team have been asked if they'd remove the warning and leave it up to the caller to decide whether to print something or not but they've said they're keeping the warning (see this [comment](https://github.com/espressif/esp-idf/issues/12219#issuecomment-1976342932)).

 **Note:** `cpu freq` defaults to 160 MHz - in some places, I've seen it claimed that the ESP32C3 can run up to 240 MHz but if I open the _SDK Configuration Editor_ and search for `CONFIG_ESP_DEFAULT_CPU_FREQ_MHZ`, the maximum shown frequency is 160 MHz.

 Then in another terminal terminal connect to the bulb: